15 of the best African golf courses for golf amateurs and wildlife enthusiasts.

 - Other activities include game walks (in the Aberdare National Park), night drives, fishing and horse riding.

-Arabella Country Club – Western Cape, South Africa
+Arabella Country Estate & Golf Course – Western Cape, South Africa

 - 18-hole golf course (Par 72).